xieweiAlex/English_Learning/words/2022/words-Nov.md

+## Week 1

+**Needles** about anything **gelatinous**. -

+I respect your **trickery**.
+Do we hire somebody to do our taxes, cut the grass, remove **asbestos** from the ceiling? -
+We won't have a **housekeeper**, you can clean the house yourself.

+> You're playing a game, of which yourself are the player and everybody else is an **interloper**.
+And you're the responsibility to design the game play.

+The bill, which will be attached to “must pass” legislation for this Congress, would allow cannabis businesses to obtain bank accounts and loans, and help local and state governments **expunge** marijuana convictions.

+**coronary** heart disease.

+**Trout** is another type of delicious freshwater fish, similar to salmon. -

+With scars from the **heyday** of Webvan and Pets.com still fresh in the investor psyche, people are asking, “Isn’t this just a dangerous new bubble?”
+How Netflix **eviscerated** Blockbuster is an old story, but now other traditional entertainment providers are facing the same threat.
+The days when a car **aficionado** could repair his or her own car are long past, due primarily to the high software content.

+> First of all, when an economist considers price, they consider the total price, including some intangible things like the time it takes to set up, **reeducate** everyone, and convert existing processes.
+All the things that we like to call “**total cost of ownership**.”

+**prima facie fallacy**.
+**Lo and behold**, their consulting division is winning big with this strategy.

+**softball questions**.
+**put together**

+I ended up as a **schumuck** who does looking.
+He is **bogged down** by student loan.
+Most of the Wall Street **jackasses** that I bust, they're to **the manor born**.
+But you, Jordan, you **got this way all on your own**.

+**fishwife**.
+**confidence-man**
+**sweet-water**
+**busybody**
+**horse sense**

+> Say when - when

+**What's the damage**?
+**What do I owe you**?
+**What do you charge for this**?

+**Roll with the punch**.
+Cut the tough guy shit, we both know what we are.
+We're survivors, we **roll with punches**.
+You're handsome, **debonair**...
+**fortitude**

+I've got 5 brothers and sisters, one of them is **bound to** screw up real big, and then I'll tell my parents about you.
+That's a beautiful **tapestry**. -

+Doctors and schools should be **franker** about pleasure.

+The city was the site of a deadly fire that killed 10 people, and first triggered the nationwide protests featuring **blank sheets of white paper** that were raised as a symbol of **defiance**.

+> Take debt out of equation
+> No, it's all good.
+I got it.

+People started to be more **cognizant** about how they spend money on date.
+Whether you are a miner, a dev, a devoted **pleb**, or new to the topic - you are welcomed. -

+This suggests that, if the virus spread **unencumbered**, infections would peak at 45m a day.
+Around 680,000 people would **perish**, even if vaccines remained potent and all of them received care.
+By imposing the daily apparatus of detection and enforcement, he has brought an **unbending** authoritarian state into every home.

+**hangup**
+**namely**
+These **discrepancies** influence what is likely to ail you.
+Politicians like to **pontificate** about falling standards. -
+He was neither overly worried nor **briskly** **peremptory**. -
+The trustworthiness is the essential condition of **comity**. -
+The FTX founder and former CEO crafted an image as a **rumpled**, slightly mad **wunderkind**, napping on office beanbags and wearing shorts to meetings.

+In a surprising tweet, McAfee said that the promise was simply a “**ruse** to onboard new users” before claiming that “it worked”.
+**For the record**, I am not a neat freak.
+The speech—which would later become known as "This Is Water"—begins with a simple **parable** of the young fish and the old fish. -

+Elon Musk continues to **goad** Apple (AAPL) by publishing the results of a poll in which he asked his 120M Twitter followers if the world's most-valuable company "should publish all censorship actions it has taken that affect its customers."
+The vote was **resoundingly** in the affirmative, with nearly 85% of the 2.2M respondents replying "Yes" to the query.
+**Never one** to miss a chance to **savor** a win, Musk followed up by tweeting, "The people have spoken..."
+The poll was the latest in a series of **pokes and prods** that Musk began making towards Apple over the weekend.
+Musk's recent **mudslinging** is reminiscent of a fight once waged by Epic Games over Apple's steep App Store fees, or what some have described as an illegal monopoly over app distribution.
+A **military buildup** is likely to be another **boon** for stocks like Lockheed Martin (NYSE:LMT).

+On Monday, Chinese authorities flooded previous protest areas in Beijing, Shanghai and Hong Kong with police vans and security forces to **preempt** further demonstrations.

+He speaks in **unctuous** tones. -
+**unctuous** soil.

+Munger is a **voracious** reader.
+“Develop into a lifelong self-learner through **voracious** reading; cultivate curiosity and **strive** to become a little wiser every day,” he once said.
+She is bad in bed and I have a **sourpuss**.

+As the amount of structured and unstructured data available keeps **mushrooming**, the number of data breaches and cyberattacks by actors who realize the value of PII continues to climb.

+**curtailment** of freedom in Hong Kong.
+**sufficient**.

+**crufty**
+**catch on**.

+Is China thinking about **ending** it?
+If so, when?

+## Week 4

+> It is tempting, **at times**, to **tiptoe** safely to death.
+> Trial and error is an efficient method of finding progress - so long as the errors are recorded and not repeated (too many times… I’ll try anything twice).

+> Michael didn't allow what he couldn't control to get inside his head.

+Target, Kohl's and JCPenney have large **circulars** posted online.
+Lowe's, Home Depot and Macy's have **circulars** in some newspapers.
+Chicago completing its second **three-peat** this decade.

+Spent it all in an excessive **debauchery** to privacy an outright **douchebaggery**
+**name of the game**, move the money from your client's pocket into your pocket.
+**one second cousin**
+See the real Jordan Belfort make a brief **cameo** where he introduces his film **counterparts** onto the stage.

+there are more **fallout**.

+However, as a by-product of mental purification, many psychosomatic diseases are eradicated.
+In fact, Vipassana eliminates the three causes of all unhappiness: craving, **aversion** and **ignorance**.
+With continued practice, the meditation releases the tensions developed in everyday life, opening the **knots tied by the old habit** of reacting in an unbalanced way to pleasant and unpleasant situations.
+All who attend a Vipassana course must conscientiously undertake the following five **precepts** for the duration of the course:

+Students are therefore kindly requested to **make do** with the simple vegetarian meals provided.

+No shorts, tank tops, tights or **revealing** clothing.
+It is not an escape from the **trials and tribulations** of everyday life. -

 We're gonna discuss the unhealthy incentives that driving media in a **perilous** direction.
 If you can't get a dude starring at you, it's time for a **makeover**.